 You receive the following error message: "You already have an instance of this application open and are not allowed to run more than one instance.
 Please contact your System Administrator."

 Your old session may not have disconnected properly.
 You can perform the following procedure to fix it yourself:

 I can't find Xming (or similar X-forwarding tool) to log in to the Linux servers.

 This is intentional.
 It is an inefficient use of resources (yours and ours) to use the Virtual Lab to connect to another remote resource.
-Instead, we recommend that you install the free NoMachine NX Client on your own computer, then connect to the Linux servers more directly.
+Instead, we recommend that you use Remote Desktop to connect to the Linux servers directly.